2019 League Rules

-- If a team has only 7 or 8 of their own rostered players, they may pick up a MCS league (or TWO) player(s) from another team(s) to staff their team to a total of NINE players to play the game.
+- A Team must have a minimum of SEVEN (7) of their own rostered players, they may pick up other MCS league (up to Three) player(s) from another team(s) to staff their team to a total of TEN players to play the game.
 This rule is for regular season only.

 - To be eligible to play in the playoffs, a player must have played in at least 25% of the regular season games for that team.

 - These added players MUST bat last in the batting order and can only play Pitcher, Catcher, Right Field, Right-Center field, first or second base.

 - If there is a forfeit, the score will be 7-0.

 - A team is entitled to a maximum of TWO courtesy runners per inning.
 Upon a hit, the batter must make it to first base safely prior to requesting a courtesy runner.

 - If a player walks and needs a courtesy runner, they may request from the umpire for a runner without completing the walk to first base (to save time).

 - If a courtesy runner is requested, the person who made the last RECORDED out on the batting team will be made available as the courtesy runner.

 - If there is no Last RECORDED OUT (i.e., because it’s early in the first inning), the last batter in the batting order will be the runner; Second to last for the second runner if required.